aionescu/cloudchor/README.md

 ## License

 This repository is provided under the terms of the [Mozilla Public License 2.0](LICENSE.txt).
-It is based on HasChor, which is provided under the [MIT License](LICENSE-HasChor.txt).
+It is based on HasChor, which is provided under the [BSD-3-Clause License](LICENSE-HasChor.txt).